Founderroni/OP-EX-Mindustry-Mod/README.md

 [THIS MOD HAS BEEN DISCONTINUED FOR NOW]

-Description/Info: I took Anuke's example mod and removed a few items like the silver turret.
-I then edited most-to-all the files to make everything more overpowered and easier to obtain (everything in the mod is now free to craft).
-Some people would kind of see this like a cheat mod, idk it's your opinion.
+Description/Info: A mod that adds OP things and changes a few existing things (like a turret) and makes it OP

 Update V1.8 {The Mender Update}: